-Nicole took instructions from Oliver and requested a copy of the Investigatory Report.
+We took instructions from Oliver and requested a copy of the Investigatory Report.
 This made a number of findings against him, including sexual harassment.

 Some examples include:

-Nicole requested that the disciplinary hearing was postponed until a fair and thorough investigation had been carried out.
+We requested that the disciplinary hearing was postponed until a fair and thorough investigation had been carried out.

-The Employer carried out further investigations and re-interviewed all witnesses.
+The employer carried out further investigations and re-interviewed all witnesses.
 It also interviewed the witnesses that had not been interviewed before and re-interviewed the complainant.

-Nicole was then able to prepare a disciplinary defence statement for Oliver based on these investigation findings to use at his disciplinary hearing.
+We were then able to prepare a disciplinary defence statement for Oliver based on these investigation findings to use at his disciplinary hearing.

 Oliver was issued with a final written warning which was to remain on his record for six months.
-He accepted that his conduct had been unprofessional but he was not found guilty of sexual harassment .
+He accepted that his conduct had been unprofessional but he was not found guilty of sexual harassment.
 Oliver was relieved not to have been dismissed and he gave assurances to his employer that he would not behave like this in the future.